Koepel/Fun_with_millis/README.md

 Maybe in the future I will add a few more:
 Softly pulse a led PWM and make the brightness according to the human eye.
-Play a tune without delay, using millis() and a "update" function.
+Play a tune without delay, using millis() and a "update" function as an alternative for the ToneMelody example.
 Detecting when a button is pressed for a short or longer time, or accelerate the increase of a value when a button is pressed longer.